Name of the recipe.

 - operator: write.write_cube_to_nc

 The title and description keys provide a human readable description of what the recipe does.
-The title is also used to derive the ID of the running recipe, used when running the recipe in a workflow.
 The category is used to group the produced diagnostics in the output website.

-The parallel and collate keys specify lists of processing steps.
+The steps key lists the processing steps.
 The steps are run from top to bottom, with each step specifying an operator to run, and optionally any additional inputs to that operator.
-A parallel step is denoted by a - under the parallel: key.
+Each separate step is denoted by a - under the steps: key.
 The operators are specified on the operator key.
 Its value should be a string of the form module.function.
-For additional inputs the key should be the name of the argument.
+For additional inputs the key should be the name of the argument to that operator.

 - operator: filters.filter_cubes